BjornFJohansson/An-Hour-of-Python/README.md

 Spyder has two important parts, the text editor to the left and the interactive console to the right at the bottom.

-Download and save the file "spyder_session.py".
+Download and save the file ```spyder_session.py```.

-Open it in Spyder, it shoul look as the picture above.
+Save the file to your computer and open it in Spyder, it should look as the picture above.

 ### Where to go from here ?